clojure-grimoire/grimoire/resources/1.5.0/clojure.core/to-array-2d/docstring.md

-Returns a (potentially-ragged) 2-dimensional array of Objectscontaining the contents of coll, which can be any Collection of anyCollection.
+Returns a (potentially-ragged) 2-dimensional array of Objects containing the contents of coll, which can be any Collection of any Collection.